monzo/docs/source/includes/_ais.md

 When you query this endpoint, you'll see the customer's `InterimAvailable` balance.
 This is the same real-time balance that our customers see in the Monzo app, and it includes pending and settled transactions.

+### Flex

+When querying a flex's balance, you'll be returned two balances:

+- The `InterimAvailable` balance: This is the current amount owed on the flex account.
+Its the amount the customer would need to pay today to pay off their flex.

+- The `Information` balance: This is the current flex balance plus all future interest.
+Its the balance displayed within the Monzo app.

 ## Transactions

 ```json